chavicoski/Deep-RL-course/README.md

 - [Unit 7](unit-7): An introduction to **Multi-Agents Reinforcement Learning (MARL)**.
 In the exercise you have to train a MARL system to play soccer in a 2vs2 match.
 The environment is a [Unity](https://unity.com/) environment and the model is trained using [ML-Agents](https://github.com/Unity-Technologies/ml-agents).

+- [Unit 8](unit-8): Explanation of the **Proximal Policy Optimization (PPO)** algorithm.
+In the exercise you implement a PPO agent from scratch using Pytorch to play Lunar Lander environment.

 # HOW TO RUN

 In each unit folder you can find a README with the full explanation to run the code.
 Each unit has the code to train the models and push them to the [Hugging Face Hub](https://huggingface.co/docs/hub/index).